Home » Book & Literature Review » All The Light We Cannot See | Anthony Doerr | Book Review

 There are stories that start with happiness and later the turmoil and devastation of events drain you emotionally.
 (If you are like me, you will cry like rivers).
 But, then there are stories like All The Light We Cannot See, where loss and sorrow seep slowly into your soul and make a home there.
 The tragedy unwraps slowly and embraces you completely.
 The time period is work war ll, Hitler’s forces invading France.

 Werner is a German orphan living in an orphanage with his sister in a small mining town.
 He finds a radio from a dumpster.
-He fixes it and transported into a wonderfully land of possibilities.
-His extraordinary abilities with transmission devices lands him in a training camp later threw into the war like situation with many other boys.
-They all had no idea what this war is about and why are they fighting it.
-He, with teammates handed over the duty to locate and destroy enemy transmissions.
+He fixes it and is transported into a wonderfully land of possibilities.
+His extraordinary abilities with transmission devices landed him in a training camp and later threw into a war like situation with many other boys.
+They all had no idea what this war was about and why they were fighting it.
+He, with teammates, handed over the duty to locate and destroy enemy transmissions.
 While at it Werner finds the transmission of Etienne and Marie.
 Thus, destiny brings these two together.

 About Sidra Javed